pebauer68/tree/README.md

 **Add your own functions:**
 -look into tree.cr
-There is a hash with procs with functions loaded at startup from tree,
+There is a hash with procs(function pointers) loaded at startup from tree,
 and a register function for adding functions later, which are
 merged into this hash of procs.
 You need to follow the calling convention used in this